rubynor/playbook/ENG-README.md

 ## Checklist after making a pull request
 - Does Semaphore complain about anything?
-- Complaint Code Climate on something?
+- Does Code Climate complain about something?
-- Do review apps work?
+- Does the review app work?

 ## When the PR is ready for review
 - Put the card in the "review" column in Trello
-- Notify Slack that it is a PR ready for review
+- Notify Slack that there is a PR ready for review
 - Get feedback from at least one reviewer.
-Just wrong, ask if there's anything you're wondering about.
+Correct mistakes.
+Ask if there's anything you're wondering about.
-- Notify when you are ready for a new review
+- Notify the other people in the project in Slack when you are ready for a new review
-- Continue with this circle until a reviewer gives you thumbs up for merge
+- Continue with this cycle until a reviewer approves your PR for merging
+- Rebase to merge master with your branch
+- Check that things still work; locally ond in the review app
-- Merge into the master - please do a rebase to merge together the fists
+- Merge the result of that into master
+- Check that it now works on staging, since master automatically deploys there
 - Delete the branch when it is merged
-- Check that staging works since the master automatically deployes to staging
 - Move the card to the 'done'-column in Trello

 ## Checklist if you have promoted staging for production
 - Have you run rails db: migrate if there are database changes?
 - Have you checked that it works?
-If there are two or more "user types", check with everyone
+If there are two or more "user types", check as everyone
 - Have you added anything that requires setup on Heroku?
-For example, first deploy who uses email - then send grid or similar must be set up
+For example, for the first deploy that uses email, SendGrid or similar must be set up

 ## Style Guide